Axel H. Reed: Military service

 Reed entered service on 16 August 1861 and served with Company K of the 2nd Minnesota Infantry Regiment.
 During the battles at Chickamauga, Georgia and Missionary Ridge, Tennessee on 19 September and 15 November 1863, respectively, Reed, then a Sergeant, voluntarily left his position in the rear of the army, where he had been arrested and interned for criticizing military food through the Nashville Union newspaper, to engage the Confederates with a rifle.
 After his lieutenant was wounded he took charge of his company.
 He was personally released from arrest by General George Henry Thomas after the end of the battle.
 He later lost an arm while leading a charge against Confederate positions, but refused to accept a discharge from the army and fought to stay in active service until the end of the war.
 For these actions, he was awarded the Medal of Honor on 2 April 1898.
 He was promoted to the rank of second lieutenant on 17 August 1864 and first lieutenant on 18 February 1865.
 He was mustered out of service at Fort Snelling on 18 July 1865.

+After the war, he was elected as a veteran companion of the Military Order of the Loyal Legion of the United States.